CHT2520/php-basics/getting-started-with-XAMPP.md

 Open a browser and [download this file](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/xampp-portable-windows-x64-8.2.12-0-VS16.zip/download)

-Download *xampp-portable-windows-x64-8.2.12-0-VS16.zip*.
 Unzip the resulting file into the **root** of your USB drive.
 It might take a bit of time.

 > What do I mean by the root of the USB?
 When you view the files on the USB there should be a folder called XAMPP.
 You shouldn't have to click into any other folders first.
 When you go into the XAMPP folder there should be a file called xampp-control.exe.
 So the following would be correct D:\xampp\xampp-control.exe, and this would be incorrect D:\xampp-portable-windows-x64-8.2.12-0-VS16.zip\xampp\xampp-control.exe.